dsidavis/DSIWeb/content/services.md

-We aim to help meet the growing industry and academic need for graduates with Data Science skills by training researchers throughout their career to be skilled at working with data at all stages of the reserach pipeline.
+We aim to help meet the growing industry and academic need for graduates with Data Science skills by training researchers throughout their career to be skilled at working with data at all stages of the research pipeline.
 To that end, we are developing mini-courses and offer workshops (short seminars, half to full day, or multiple day modules) that complement the material taught in regular courses, provide hands-on applications, and present cutting-edge new topics and under development techniques.